BrentNoorda/toy-piano/SLIDES/mdgadvice.md

 # 9) concentrate on mobile

 Most of your meteor apps (your own examples, and those found on [Made with Meteor](http://madewith.meteor.com/)) look pretty crappy on mobile browsers.
-Fix that by concentrating on that.
+Concentrate on mobile.

 # 10) charge something for something